New Year for Trees

 The 92nd Psalm echoes, The righteous shall flourish like a palm tree, he shall grow like a cedar in Lebanon (Ps.
 92:12).

 If you’ve never celebrated Tu B’Shevat, you can bless Israel by planting trees through the Jewish National Fund at the link below.
 Use the day as a reminder that God created trees for the health of the planet and that we need to develop deep spiritual roots by reading the word of God.
-Then, take time to indulge in a new fruit or enjoy the Seven Species!
+Then, take time to sample a new fruit or enjoy the Seven Species!

 1) Mark Twain quotes, Jewish Virtual Library.